IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 - Convert FFT code to JAX code. jnp.fft
 - Read paper to understand physics of experiment.
 - Produce NN predictor that calls ODE solver

+# UPDATES: 27/6/2025 #
+- Successful conversion of FFT script into JAX
+- Rough outline of ODE NN Predictor obtained.
+Still needs more analysis and fixing.

+## ODE NN Predictor ##
+Key Features modified:
+- Training data are now random values of initial conditions
+- Instead of NN predicting a torque function, now it predicts equation of motions in ODE solver.
+But am I supposed to predict f(x) directly?

+Current Stage:
+- Prediction is terrible
+- Use of sinusoidal activation functions does not help
+- Will attempt to scale initial conditions and output variables: theta, theta_dot, x, x_dot.